ror-community/ror-site/content/blog/2024-02-15-ror-fifth-anniversary.md

 - All panelists were asked "If you had a magic wand, what would be the one thing you'd do to improve funding metadata?"
 The answers:
 	- "Make extracting PIDs and their associated metadata from articles, datasets and software simple, open and affordable for all!"
-	- "All organisations and systems consistently using standard PIDs for people, organisations, grants, projects, data and publications hroughout the funding, research and publication processes"
+	- "All organisations and systems consistently using standard PIDs for people, organisations, grants, projects, data and publications throughout the funding, research and publication processes"
 	- "Systems/tools can accurately extract & identify funders from authors’ acknowledgements and match to funder IDs at the point of submission"
 	- "All funder data available through APIs"